jelias777/task-app/README.md

 Inside the folder config set the following environment variables:

-- PORT: Is the port
+- PORT: Is the port where the application is going to run
 - JWT_SECRET: Is the secret key used to authenticate
 - MONGODB_URL: Is the url connection to Mongo DB